design-juspay/cloved/memory-bank/progress.md

 ## Next Immediate Actions

-1. ✅ **DataTable Component Complete!** - All features including sorting, filtering, pagination, and row expansion
+1. ✅ **SingleSelect & MultiSelect Components Complete!** - Replaced Dropdown with dedicated single and multi-select components
-2. 🚧 **Phase 4 & 5 Progress** - Working on both complex and specialized components
+2. 🚧 **Phase 4 & 5 Progress** - Nearing completion with only 2 components remaining
-3. Focus on Menu, Dropdown, Sidebar, Directory (Phase 4)
+3. Focus on Directory (Phase 4)
-4. Focus on AvatarGroup, StatCard, GradientBlur (Phase 5)
+4. Focus on GradientBlur (Phase 5)

 ## Quality Checks for DataTable ✅